NORTHEASTERN FALLS TO HARVARD, 3-2, IN BEANPOT CONSOLATION

-Sophomore defenseman Luke Eibler had a goal and an assist for the Huskies
+Sophomore defenseman Luke Eibler posts goal and assist for Huskies

 Northeastern finished in fourth place at the 60th annual Beanpot Tournament after a 3-2 loss to Harvard on Monday afternoon at the TD Garden.
 The Huskies have finished fourth 30 times in the tournament's history.